dkstiler/wireguard-mistborn/README.md

 - want to easily grant and revoke access to people and devices via a simple web interface
 - want secure internet access wherever they are
 - want to limit or stop data collecting services
+- want to prevent being detected/blocked for using a proxy or VPN service

 Mistborn depends on these core open source technologies:
 - [Docker](https://www.docker.com/why-docker): containerization